Cowdray House: 17th century

 In 1592, the 1st Viscount's grandson Anthony-Maria Browne inherited Cowdray.
-During his ownership of Cowdray, Guy Fawkes was briefly employed as a footman and the 2nd Viscount was briefly imprisoned for complicity in the Gunpowder plot after staying away from Parliament on 5 November 1605 following a warning.
+During his ownership of Cowdray, Guy Fawkes was briefly employed as a footman and the 2nd Viscount was briefly imprisoned for complicity in the Gunpowder Plot after staying away from Parliament on 5 November 1605 following a warning.

-In the mid-1630s, Robert May was employed as a cook at Cowdray House.
+In the mid-1640s, Robert May was employed as a cook at Cowdray House.

 During the English Civil War, two-thirds of the Cowdray estate were sequestered from Francis Browne, 3rd Viscount Montagu, and the house was garrisoned by Parliamentary forces.
 There are marks on the walls of the main courtyard of the house thought to be from musketballs fired by soldiers during this time.

 18th century

-In 1770, under the ownership of the 7th Viscount Montague, Capability Brown was employed to modernise the gardens.
+In 1770, under the ownership of Anthony Browne, 7th Viscount Montagu, Capability Brown was employed to modernise the gardens.

 On 24 September 1793, during restoration work, a fire started in the carpenters' workshop in the North Gallery where some smouldering charcoal was allowed to fall upon the sawdust and woodshavings strewn across the floor.
 During the restoration work the family's furniture and treasures had also been stored in the North Gallery to make re-decorating easier.
 From the collection only three paintings and a few small pieces of furniture were saved, the rest including artefacts from Battle Abbey being devoured by flames.

-Less than two weeks later, the 8th Viscount Montague perished whilst trying to ride the Rhine Falls and the title passed to a descendant of the 2nd Viscount, Mark Browne who later died childless and the peerage became extinct.
+Less than three weeks later, George Browne, 8th Viscount Montagu perished whilst trying to ride the Rhine Falls and the title passed to a descendant of the 2nd Viscount, Mark Browne who later died childless and the peerage became extinct.
 These two events marked the conclusion of the supposed curse set upon the family 250 years earlier.
 The estate was inherited by the 8th Viscount's sister and by marriage William Stephen Poyntz.

 19th and 20th centuries

 During the early 19th century, the house was left to ruin; it was quickly colonised by plants, most notably ivy, which hastened its decay.
 Small alterations were made to the surviving Kitchen Tower such as a floor being put in above the kitchens, though it was not inhabited.
-Following the death of William Poyntz, the estate passed to his three daughters, but they could not decide how to divide the estate and it was eventually sold to the 6th Earl of Egmont in 1843.
+Following the death of William Poyntz, the estate passed to his three daughters, but they could not decide how to divide the estate and it was eventually sold to George Perceval, 6th Earl of Egmont in 1843.

 In 1908, the 8th Earl of Egmont sold the estate to Sir Weetman Dickinson Pearson, becoming Baron Cowdray of Midhurst and later in 1917 became the 1st Viscount Cowdray.
 The Viscount put a halt to the decay, arranging for the careful removal of the ivy, the restoration of any unsafe structures and a full survey of the ruins to be completed.